Women in conservatism in the United States: Nikki Haley

 Nikki Haley is an Indian-American conservative politician.
 She served as South Carolina's first female governor from 2011 to 2018, and also served as the U.S. Ambassador to the United Nations under President Donald Trump from 2017 to 2018.
 She was a candidate in the 2024 Republican presidential primaries facing Trump, among other candidates.
 She suspended her campaign on March 6, 2024 following losses on Super Tuesday.
 Haley became the first Republican women to ever win a Presidential primary, winning the D.C. primary, followed by the state of Vermont.
 In the 2024 primary, she was the last remaining challenger to Donald Trump, where she represented traditional conservative views, with a campaign focused on foreign policy, term limits and mental competency tests, and the economy.
-Haley is the second highest vote-getting woman to run for President, second only to Hillary Clinton.